foundata/guidelines/ansible-style-guide.md

        * Arrange all other, optional module parameters in alphabetical order, unless doing so negatively impacts readability or logic.
      - `args`: If using the args syntax for complex module parameters.
      - `vars`: If using additional or inline variables to the module.
-     - `environment`: If settingenvironment variables for an action.
+     - `environment`: If setting environment variables for an action.
   2. Attributes defining when to run or fail, control attributes:
      - `when`
      - `changed_when`